layabinu/VIMES_VIsualization_of_Massive_Evolving_Stars/joss_paper/paper.md

 Together, these features make VIMES a versatile tool for navigating the complex binary pathways that population synthesis simulations produce — rendering the full diversity of evolutionary outcomes accessible to researchers, students, and the public, and ensuring that the rich information encoded in binary evolution codes can be fully explored and communicated.

+# Research Impact Statement

+GWLandscape is a website that allows users to generate binary systems using COMPAS without needing to download or run any software, while also allowing customization of the initial conditions. `VIMES` is currently being integrated into the output generation as an option to create an animation of the system that the user has created.

 # Dependencies
 TULIPS, PyGame, ImageIO, and Pillow.
 VIMES is written in Python and builds on several open-source scientific Python packages.
 Numerical data processing — including array manipulation, linear interpolation of intermediate frames, and storage of processed frame data in compressed .npz format — relies on NumPy [@Harris:2020].
 Reading COMPAS detailed output files, which are stored in HDF5 format, is handled by h5py [@Collette:2023].
 The animation rendering pipeline uses PyGame to render frames and merge them into an MP4 file. [@Shinners:2025] The optional TULIPS color mode uses the temperature-to-color conversion utilities from the TULIPS package [@Laplace:2022].
 Image assets used in the default cartoon rendering mode are loaded using Pillow [@Clark:2015].

+# AI usage disclosure

+Generative AI was used in a limited role to help with debugging during the initial stages of this software.
+No generative AI was used in the creation or proofreading of this manuscript.
+All AI-suggested edits to the code were reviewed and confirmed by the authors, and all software design decisions and implementations were made by the authors.
+The AI tool used for this assistance was GitHub Copilot through VSCode.

 # Acknowledgements
 The authors would like to thank all the members of the UCSD Gravitational-Wave Paleontology Lab for their constructive feedback and help with this project.
 We would like to thank the UCSD URS program for their support and for sponsoring this summer research project.